koala-man-64/my-own-dev-team/README.md

 pytest
 ```

+## Testing with Postman

+This project includes a [Postman collection](postman/api.postman_collection.json) for testing the API endpoints.
+You can import this collection into Postman to easily send requests to the API.

+The collection includes a variable `api_host` which is set to `http://127.0.0.1:8000` by default for local testing.
+If you are testing a deployed API in the cloud, you can change this variable to your cloud API's URL.

+The collection includes requests for the following endpoints:
+- `GET /healthz`
+- `POST /chat`

 ## 5) Deploy the FastAPI to Azure (Container Apps)

 This uses `az containerapp up` to build from local source and deploy: